-What level of insurance cover will I have if I drive in the United Kingdom of Great Britain and Northern Ireland with a Green Card after the 29th March?
+What level of insurance cover will I have if I drive in the United Kingdom of Great Britain and Northern Ireland with a Green Card following a 'no-deal' Brexit?

 Currently a Liberty Insurance motor customer will have the same level of cover in the United Kingdom of Great Britain and Northern Ireland as they do in the Republic of Ireland.